 - March 76B (John Mortensen): John Mortensen (New York, NY/Weston, CT) raced a March 76B in SCCA events in 1976 and the livery - Midnight blue with red stripe on each side - exactly matches that given in March records for 76B-7.

 - March 722 (Folis Jones): Roy Folland (Montréal, Quebec) raced a blue March 722 in the early rounds of the British Formula Atlantic series in 1972, before taking the car to Canada and running in the Players Canadian Formula B series.
 Sold for 1973 to Bruce Jensen (Kitchener, Ontario) and raced in the Players Canadian series.
 Sold to Edmond Villa (Clark, NJ), and raced in a New England Region SCCA Regional at Lime Rock in April 1974.
 In January 1976, he advertised a 722 in Competition Press & Autoweek from Port St Lucie, FL.
-Ed sold it to Folis Jones (Chesapeake, VA), who raced a March in SEDiv events in 1976 and 1977.
-This would be the March 722 with '77 bodywork advertised by Folis Jones in December 1978 and February 1979.
+Ed sold it to Folis Jones (Chesapeake, VA), who raced a March in SEDiv events in 1976 and 1977, and in SCCA Regionals at Summit Point in 1978 and 1979.
+This would be the March 722 with '77 bodywork advertised by Jones in December 1978 and February 1979.
 Subsequent history unknown.